-Please call g_tune_pme with the normal options you would pass to mdrun and add -np for the number of processors to perform the tests on, or -nt for the number of threads.
+Please call g_tune_pme with the normal options you would pass to mdrun and add -np for the number of processors to perform the tests on, or -ntmpi for the number of threads.
 You can also add -r to repeat each test several times to get better statistics.

 g_tune_pme can test various real space / reciprocal space workloads for you.
-With -ntpr you control how many extra .tpr files will be written with enlarged cutoffs and smaller fourier grids respectively.
-Typically, the first test (number 0) will be with the settings from the input .tpr file; the last test (number ntpr) will have cutoffs multiplied by (and at the same time fourier grid dimensions divided by) the scaling factor -fac (default 1.2).
-The remaining .tpr files will have about equally-spaced values in between these extremes.
-Note that you can set -ntpr to 1 if you just want to find the optimal number of PME-only nodes; in that case your input .tpr file will remain unchanged.
+With -ntpr you control how many extra .tpr files will be written with enlarged cutoffs and smaller Fourier grids respectively.
+Typically, the first test (number 0) will be with the settings from the input .tpr file; the last test (number ntpr) will have the Coulomb cutoff specified by -rmax with a somwhat smaller PME grid at the same time.
+In this last test, the Fourier spacing is multiplied with rmax/rcoulomb.
+The remaining .tpr files will have equally-spaced Coulomb radii (and Fourier spacings) between these extremes.
+Note that you can set -ntpr to 1 if you just seek the optimal number of PME-only nodes; in that case your input .tpr file will remain unchanged.

 For the benchmark runs, the default of 1000 time steps should suffice for most MD systems.
 The dynamic load balancing needs about 100 time steps to adapt to local load imbalances, therefore the time step counters are by default reset after 100 steps.
-For large systems (>1M atoms) you may have to set -resetstep to a higher value.
+For large systems (>1M atoms), as well as for a higher accuarcy of the measurements, you should set -resetstep to a higher value.
 From the 'DD' load imbalance entries in the md.log output file you can tell after how many steps the load is sufficiently balanced.
 Example call: